Postgraduate taught courses

 MA programmes are taught in seminars and workshops with close attention to individual students in the preparation of essays and dissertations.
 Many of our students go on to study in PhD programmes in the UK and abroad, and we offer careful advice on applications.
 The College Careers Service also offers full support to MA students, and some of our MAs offer placements.

-See our page for Prospective PGR Students for details of our MA by Research.
+See the link on the left for Prospective PGR Students for details of our MA by Research.

 For details of costs including the alumni discount for Royal Holloway students, please see the College fees and funding page.

 - Six £1000 department MA bursaries, one attached to each of the MA courses below (all application who apply before 1 May are considered for these awards).